The Faith Space

 Jochebed hid Moses until he was 3 months old.
 When she could hide him no longer, she built a basket, put Moses in the basket, put him on the river, and asked Miriam to watch the basket.

-She did this just as Pharaoh’s daughter was having her bath i.
+She did this just as Pharaoh’s daughter was having her bath in the river.

 Pharaoh’s daughter recognized that Moses was a Hebrew baby but her heart broke when she saw Moses crying and she decided to adopt Moses.